bozsahin/thebench/README.md

 A tool for working with Natural Language Monad of Command

-To use the tool you need:
+To install and use the tool you need:

 - <a href="https://www.python.org/">Python 3.8  or above</a>
 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>